Quantum geometry of singlet superconductors: d-wave superconductors

 \subsection{Topological charge and metric-curvature correspondence in $d$-wave SCs}

-The issue of topological charge in 2D $d$-wave SCs has been discussed within the context of nodal SCs\cite{Schnyder15}.
-In this section, we elaborate that the nodal points of a $d$-wave SC has a nontrivial winding number of the ${\bf n}$-field defined in Eq.~(\ref{nvector_definition}) that can be related to the quantum metric.
+The issue of topological charge in 2D $d$-wave SCs has been discussed within the context of nodal SCs, where it has been pointed out that the nodal points possess nonzero winding numbers\cite{Schnyder15,Le22}.
+In this section, we elaborate that the winding number can be visualized by the ${\bf n}$-field defined in Eq.~(\ref{nvector_definition}), and moreover it has a correspondence with the quantum metric.
 Our observation is that the non-Abelian Berry connection between quasihole and quasiparticle states of a singlet SC can generally be written as

-In the first line of this equation we have used the operator ${\hat C}=-i\sigma_{2}K$ that implements the particle-hole (PH) symmetry ${\hat C}H({\bf k}){\hat C}^{-1}=-H(-{\bf k})$, which indicates that the non-Abelian Berry connection can as well be implemented as a kind of charge-conjugated Berry connection that is dressed by the PH operator ${\hat C}$.
+In the first line of this equation we have used the operator ${\hat C}=\sigma_{2}K$ that implements the particle-hole (PH) symmetry\cite{Le22} ${\hat C}H({\bf k}){\hat C}^{-1}=-H(-{\bf k})$, which indicates that the non-Abelian Berry connection can as well be implemented as a kind of charge-conjugated Berry connection that is dressed by the PH operator ${\hat C}$.
 In a 2D $d$-wave SC, one can introduce a winding number that counts how many times the ${\bf n}$-vector winds along a circle enclosing a nodal point.
 The integration of the non-Abelian Berry connection weighted by the sign of the gap along such a circle is equivalently this winding number (not to be confused with the PH operator ${\hat C}$)

 where $\phi$ is the polar angle along the circle.
-As shown in Fig.~\ref{fig:DSC_n_field}, by plotting the ${\bf n}$-vector in the momentum space, we see clearly that each nodal point corresponds to a nonzero winding number (or topological charge) ${\cal C}=\pm 1$.
+As shown in Fig.~\ref{fig:DSC_n_field}, by plotting the ${\bf n}$-vector in the momentum space, we see clearly that each nodal point corresponds to a nonzero winding number\cite{Le22} (or topological charge) ${\cal C}=\pm 1$.
 Furthermore, the integrand of this topological charge may be written as a determinant

 As a result, the square of the integrand is equal to the azimuthal quantum metric

 after using ${\bf n}\cdot{\bf n}=1$ and Eq.~(\ref{bare_quantum_metric}).
 This relation between the integrand of the topological charge and the quantum metric has been referred to as the metric-curvature correspondence, which is found to be true in any TIs and topological superconductors described by a Dirac model, as well as 2D Dirac semimetals like graphene.
 In this sense, graphene and $d$-wave SCs actually have very similar topological and quantum geometrical properties.